BetterBrief/silverstripe-opauth/README.md

 Uses the [Opauth library](http://opauth.org) for easy drop-in strategies for social login.
 See their [documentation](https://github.com/opauth/opauth/wiki/)

 ## Current Status

-Tested, no known major issues.
+1.0 - tested, no known major issues; stable.
 Report issues using the [bug tracker](https://github.com/BetterBrief/silverstripe-opauth/issues).

-We intend to release it as a full SilverStripe module that supports Opauth fully in the next few weeks.

 ## How does it work?
 The module provides an additional login form which the developer has control over, that allows users to instantly sign in to your website with an identity provided by any Oauth provider.
 The providers are each handled by using an `OpauthStrategy`, many of which are freely available.
 There are strategies for Facebook, Twitter, Google, and many more.